All posts

 seedfast seed --scope "seed only checkout: carts, cart_items, products, users"

-Strengths: no seed files to maintain, handles arbitrary schema complexity including circular FK dependencies, produces connected and realistic data, fully synthetic — no production data involved.
-Only schema structure is read; generated data is inserted locally.
-See the data handling docs for details.
+Strengths: no seed files to maintain, handles arbitrary schema complexity including circular FK dependencies, produces connected and realistic data, and generates everything from scratch — no production data is involved, so there's no PII pipeline to secure, document, or justify to auditors.
+Only schema structure is read; generated data is inserted into the database you point Seedfast at.
+See the data handling docs for details on what leaves your machine.

-Best for: integration tests, E2E tests, CI/CD pipelines, staging, load testing, migration testing.
+Best for: integration tests, E2E tests, CI/CD pipelines, staging, load testing, migration testing, and any team in fintech, healthcare, or another regulated industry that simply can't connect a tool to production.

 Seed your first database in under 5 minutes →